Have Questions?

 615-352-1757

-Cumberland Heights provides addiction care and rehabilitation services such as inpatient drug treatment, outpatient detox programs, long term drug and alcohol rehabs, short term drug and alcohol rehab centers, intensive outpatient treatment, and others to clients residing in Spring Hill, TN. and within the surrounding neighborhoods so that they overcome their alcohol and drug use disorders and achieve full recovery.
+Cumberland Heights provides addiction care and rehabilitation services such as inpatient drug treatment, outpatient detox programs, long term drug and alcohol rehabs, short term drug and alcohol rehab centers, intensive outpatient treatment, and others to clients residing in Spring Hill and within the surrounding neighborhoods so that they overcome their alcohol and drug use disorders and achieve full recovery.
 It has services - such as motivational interviewing, trauma-related counseling, 12-step facilitation approach, cognitive/behavior therapy, individual psychotherapy, activity therapy, and others - which follow its philosophy of the programs that work most effectively.
 This is because Cumberland Heights knows that complete sobriety can only be achieved through highly individualized care.

 Further, the drug and alcohol rehab program specializes in many other programs - like active duty military, suicide prevention services, persons with post-traumatic stress disorder, persons with eating disorders, legal advocacy, self-help groups and more - as well as many other treatment methods listed below.
 Further, this drug and alcohol rehab has aftercare plans that work in line with its treatment modalities to ensure that clients achieve and maintain full, lasting, and permanent sobriety, stability, and abstinence from drugs and alcohol.